zebooka/gurumaps-style-ingreelab/README.md

 ## Why it is called *Ingreelab HD*?

 **Ingreelab** because it mimics rendering style of tiles from `Ingreelab.net`. **HD** because it is a high definition style and for sake of possible future releases of low definition styles.
+HD version was developed considering Siberian part of Russia with not so large amount of primary/secondary/tertiary roads.

 ## Links